Update and Delete Data in PHP with MySQL

 Best Practices for Update and Delete Operations

-Always use a WHERE clause with the Select statement.
+Always use a where clause with the Select statement.

-Input validation before executing queries
+Validation in input before executing queries

-Use prepared statements for safety
+Import/use prepared statements for safety

 Summary